 Prior to his tenure at the SEC, Mike was an attorney at two prominent international law firms.
 He received his J.D. with Honors in 1997 from Fordham Law School, where he was a member of the Law Review, and his B.A. with Honors from Williams College in 1994, where he was a Distinguished Scholar.

-Steve Crimmins is a partner at Murphy & McGonigle, a securities boutique in New York and Washington.
+Stephen J. Crimmins is a partner at Murphy & McGonigle, a 50-lawyer securities-focused boutique in New York and Washington.
 He defends clients in enforcement matters involving the Securities and Exchange Commission and other financial regulators.

-Before returning to private practice over a decade ago, Steve spent 14 years at the SEC’s Enforcement Division, incluing 8 years leading its large Trial Unit in prosecuting securities cases in federal courts and administrative proceedings.
-Steve is a Brooklyn native, got his law degree at Columbia, and began his practice at a large New York firm.
+Before returning to private practice well over a decade ago, Steve spent 14 years trying cases at the SEC’s Enforcement Division, including 8 years leading its large Trial Unit in prosecuting securities cases in federal courts and administrative proceedings.
+Steve is a Brooklyn native, earned his law degree at Columbia, and began his practice at a large New York firm.

-Best Lawyers recognized Steve as the “2017 Securities Regulation Lawyer of the Year for New York City,” and Chambers USA recognizes him among the top two dozen securities enforcement lawyers nationally.
+Best Lawyers recognized Steve as the “2017 Securities Regulation Lawyer of the Year for New York City,” and Chambers USA recognized him in 2019 a “real leader of the SEC enforcement Bar” and among the top 20 enforcement lawyers nationally.
 Steve has chaired the securities law sections of both the Federal Bar Association and the DC Bar.
-He testified twice before Congress on SEC issues, and he regularly speaks on professional panels.
+He has testified three times before Congress on SEC issues, most recently in June 2019, and he regularly speaks on professional panels.

-Before joining Jenner & Block in 2004, Mr. Newkirk was a senior official with the U.S. Securities and Exchange Commission.
-For the last 11 of those years, he was Associate Director of the Division of Enforcement, and led the investigations for many of the SEC’s most significant cases.
-For his efforts and government service, Mr. Newkirk received numerous accolades, including two Presidential Meritorious Executive Awards, the SEC Chairman’s Award for Excellence, the SEC’s Law and Policy Award, and the SEC’s Distinguished Service Award, among other accolades.
+Before joining the firm, Mr. Newkirk spent 19 years with the U.S. Securities and Exchange Commission, first as Chief Litigation Counsel and then as an Associate Director of the Division of Enforcement where he led the investigations of some of SEC’s most significant cases.
+During his government service, Mr. Newkirk received numerous accolades, including two Presidential Meritorious Executive Awards, the SEC Chairman’s Award for Excellence, the SEC’s Law and Policy Award, and the SEC’s Distinguished Service Award, among others.
 He currently serves on the Executive Council of the Federal Bar Association’s Securities Law Committee.
 Mr. Newkirk writes and lectures frequently on SEC enforcement matters.

 Jay is a Managing Director for Exiger based in the firm’s New York Office.
 He works for Exiger’s Advisory Practice and focuses on providing services to financial institutions with a focus on Financial Crime Compliance and Fraud.
 Jay previously worked twice for the Global Financial Crimes Compliance Department at J.P.
 Morgan Chase.
 He was on the advisory team covering the Corporate & Investment Bank and had been the designated Anti-Money-Laundering (“AML”) Officer for J.P.
 Morgan Securities LLC and J.P.
 Morgan Clearing Corp.
 Jay also served as a vice-president with Goldman Sachs & Co. serving within the Compliance Surveillance Strategy Group as the AML Representative for the US Securities Division.
 (Nov.
 2013 - April 2015).
 He was the AML Officer for Bear Stearns Securities Corp.
 (May 2007-March 2008).
 Prior to joining Bear Stearns, Jay served as a director and regulatory counsel in the compliance department of Nomura Securities International, Inc. where he was the AML Officer for the firm.
 (June 2005 - March 2007).
 At Bear Stearns, JP Morgan, and Goldman Sachs he provided Financial Crime Compliance advisory services to Prime Brokerage Units.
 He also worked for NASD’s Department of Enforcement for over eight (8) years before joining Nomura, served as an Assistant District Attorney in the New York County District Attorney’s Office for over four (4) years and as a Principal Court Attorney for a New York County Acting Supreme Court Justice for over four (4) years.
 Jay holds a BA from Columbia University and a JD from SUNY Buffalo School of Law.